 First Aid for Broken Nails in Dogs

-Ouch!
-How can such a little injury cause such a big hurt?
-A tiny tear in a tiny nail on a single toe can be excruciatingly painful.
-The pain of a broken nail can be so intense that it can bring the biggest, bravest dog to its knees.
+A tear in a nail on a single toe can be excruciatingly painful.
 Any breed, tough or fragile, will hold up a foot, limp around, and whine in discomfort.
-Plus, the bleeding that accompanies a torn nail further complicates the matter.
+The bleeding that accompanies a torn nail further complicates the matter.

 Why do nails break?